AMR SVG Icons location

 Aminocaproic Acid Injection, USP contains benzyl alcohol as a preservative.
 The administration of medications containing benzyl alcohol as a preservative to premature neonates has been associated with a fatal "Gasping Syndrome".

 Skeletal muscle weakness with necrosis of muscle fibers has been reported following prolonged administration.
-The possibility of cardiac muscle damage should be considered when skeletal myopathy occurs.
+Clinical presentation may range from mild myalgias with weakness and fatigue to a severe proximal myopathy with rhabdomyolysis, myoglobinuria, and acute renal failure.
+The possibility of cardiac muscle damage should also be considered when skeletal myopathy occurs.
 One case of cardiac and hepatic lesions observed in man has been reported.
 The patient received 2 g of aminocaproic acid every 6 hours for a total dose of 26 g.
 Death was due to continued cerebrovascular hemorrhage.

 PRECAUTIONS